GLOBAL MARKETS-China falls drag stocks back into red

 By Patrick Graham

-LONDON, Sept 15 Concerns over China kept financial markets on edge on Tuesday, with an underwhelmed reaction to recent data and Beijing's efforts at corporate reform pushing Asian stocks lower and keeping any gains in Europe minimal.
+LONDON, Sept 15 Concerns over China kept financial markets on edge on Tuesday, with an underwhelming reaction to recent data and Beijing's efforts at corporate reform helping push European and Asian stocks lower.

-But worries about the impact of any Fed hike on dollar borrowers across the developing world, and its effect on growth, continued to dominate, with Shanghai stocks falling another 3.5 percent and Brent crude around $46 a barrel.
+But worries about the impact of any Fed hike on dollar borrowers across the developing world, and its effect on growth, continued to dominate, with Shanghai stocks falling another 3.5 percent and oil at just $46 a barrel.

 "It's all about caution today," said Andy Sullivan, a portfolio manager with Swiss investment firm GL Financial Group.
 "There is concern about the Fed, plus the China data continuing to be weak."

 While Tokyo inched higher, MSCI's broadest index of Asia-Pacific shares outside Japan erased early gains to fall 0.7 percent.
-Indices in Frankfurt and Paris were marginally higher while London's main FTSE 100 index fell 0.1 percent.
+An hour after opening, the main indices in Frankfurt, London and Paris were up to 1 percent lower.

-Concerns around emerging economies have dominated the past month, but there are still reasons to be more bullish on a number of developed markets.
+If concerns around emerging economies have dominated the past month, there are still reasons to be more bullish on a number of developed markets.

 Sullivan said he was positive on European equities, which will draw support from the European Central Bank's campaign of quantitative easing over the next year and look undervalued compared to their U.S. peers.

-In Britain, while this year's moves in oil returned headline inflation to zero, there was nothing in those numbers to further undermine expectations that the Bank of England will follow the Federal Reserve in raising interest rates next year. .
+In Britain, inflation data gave another signal of an economy inching back to health, supporting expectations the Bank of England will follow the Federal Reserve in raising interest rates next year.
+Sterling rose around a quarter of a percent.

-The Australian dollar, often a proxy for China on major currency markets, was a touch lower, while iron ore and copper prices -- also often guided by Chinese demand -- recovered from losses in Asian time to be roughly steady on the day.
+The Australian dollar, often a proxy for China on major currency markets, was a touch lower, while iron ore and copper prices -- also often guided by Chinese demand -- fell by 0.5-1.0 percent.

 A Barclays survey showed growth in China and other emerging markets was now the top concern for almost half of investors worldwide over the next year.
 Less than 10 percent saw Chinese assets as cheap, suggesting the sell-off has further to go.